aromartins/GlassCeiling/README.md

 Your help!
 We're looking for web developers and designers of all skill levels to help build the site.
 We could use input on any of these issues: web/user experience design, database maintenance and data protection, documentation, maintenance, all the things.
 Because this project will be most useful if lots of people use it, we'd also love input from people with knowledge of marketing, fundraising, advertising and the like to help get the word out and to get users!

-The core functionality we see as follows: users can submit detailed workplace reviews, search and filter workplaces by best/worst/citycountry/etc, and ideally log in to take part in discussions, mentoring, etc.
+The core functionality we see as follows: users can submit detailed (very anonymous) workplace reviews, search and filter workplaces by best/worst/citycountry/etc, and ideally log in to take part in discussions, mentoring, etc. This will require some slick data security practices.

 ## How can you get involved?